-Baltimore-based lawyer Robert McDowell Parker jr. (* 1947) to his active time the most influential wine journalist and wine critic of the world.
-At the end of the 1970s, the unknown then in the wine world disempowered the leading British wine journalists.
-His nose was allegedly insured for one million dollars, which is why he was also called "The Million Dollar Nose" or "Wine Pope".
+Attorney Robert McDowell Parker Jr., from Baltimore / USA (* 1947) the most influential wine journalist and wine critic of the world.
+At the end of the 1970s, the then unknown in the wine world disempowered the leading British wine journalists.
+His nose was supposedly insured for a million dollars, which is why he was also called "The Million Dollar Nose" or "Wine Pope".

-The impetus for dealing with wine was a trip to Alsace at the age of 20.
-In 1978, the first issue of the since then bimonthly magazine "Wine Advocate" was published, which included reviews of individual wines.
-Today, there are over 45,000 subscribers in around 40 countries worldwide.
-In 2013, Parker sold shares in a Soo Hoo Khon Peng investor group from Singapore and retired from the editorial office of the Wine Advocate.
-His successor is the American journalist Lisa Perrotti-Brown, Finally, in May 2019, the final withdrawal of Robert Parker in the pension.
+The impetus for wine was a trip to Alsace at the age of 20.
+In 1978 the first issue of the magazine "Wine Advocate", which has been published every two months, appeared, which contains reviews of individual wines.
+Today there are over 45,000 subscribers in around 40 countries worldwide.
+In 2013 Parker sold shares to an investor group from Singapore represented by Soo Hoo Khon Peng and withdrew from the editorial board of Wine Advocate.
+His successor is the American journalist Lisa Perrotti-Brown, Finally, Robert Parker finally retired to the guest house in May 2019.

-For the wine review Parker led the usual in the US schools 100-point system which then became the international standard due to its strongly increasing influence.
-According to his own goals, he wanted to be "a consumer advocate" who, in contrast to many wine writers at that time, was in no way at home wine trade was connected and thereby had no conflicts of interest.
-Parker first received worldwide attention when he considered the 1982 Bordeaux to be outstanding vintage exclaimed.
-This was completely contrary to the opinion of many other industry peers, who said the year was far too acidic.
-There was an endless debate as to whether or not 1982 was an age-resistant year.
+For the wine review Parker did the usual thing in US schools 100-point system one, which then became an international standard due to its rapidly increasing influence.
+According to his own goals, he wanted to be "a consumer advocate" who, in contrast to many wine authors at the time, did not wine trade was connected and therefore had no conflicts of interest.
+Parker first received worldwide attention when he saw the 1982 Bordeaux as an outstanding vintage exclaimed.
+This was completely contrary to the opinion of many other colleagues from the industry, who believed that the year was far too low in acid.
+There has been an endless debate about whether or not 1982 is an aging year.

-Since a wine during the aging or the bottle aging Parker continues to change or refine it does not leave it in a one-time evaluation, but leads by city standards again tastings by.
-The latest vintage is rated "en Primeur" in the April issue with a range of points (for example 92 to 96 points), these are Parker's "first thouhgts" (first thoughts).
-One year later, Parker rates the vintage again "prior to bottling" and then with the appearance of the wines on the market once more "from the bottle".
-In addition, it may well be the case that in the evaluation of a wine older vintages of the same wine are mentioned and evaluated once more.
-A summary of the Wine Advocate reviews is provided in the "Parker's Wine Buyer's Guide".
-This appears at irregular intervals, until now in the years 1987, 1989, 1993, 1995, 1999, 2002 and 2007.
-On average, about 8,000 wines are valued, including very few German and even less Austrian (tendency is increasing).
+Since there is a wine during the aging or bottle aging Parker does not leave it with a one-time evaluation, but changes it according to the standard again tastings by.
+The latest year is rated "en Primeur" in the April issue with a range of points (for example 92 to 96 points), these are Parker's "first thouhgts" (first thoughts).
+A year later, Parker rates the vintage again "prior to bottling" and then "from the bottle" again when the wines appear on the market.
+In addition, it may well be the case that when evaluating a wine, older vintages of the same wine are mentioned and evaluated again.
+A summary of the Wine Advocate ratings is given in the "Parker's Wine Buyer's Guide".
+This appears at irregular intervals, up to now in the years 1987, 1989, 1993, 1995, 1999, 2002 and 2007.
+On average around 8,000 wines are rated, among them only very few German and even less Austrian (but the trend is increasing).

-Parker's particular interest is clearly French wines, over which he wrote several successful books.
-"Bordeaux" was published in 1985, "The Wine of the Rhône Valley and Provence" in 1987 and "Burgundy" in 1990.
-Parker regularly tasted more than 100 wines a day during his most active time, which was later reduced by expanding his team.
-In the period 1978 to 2010 there were a total of about 300,000 wines tasted by the team.
-Only about 160 of them got the highest rating with 100 points.
-It is a phenomenon that well-rated wines increase significantly in price immediately after the rating is announced.
+Parker's particular interest is clearly French wine, about which he wrote several successful books.
+In 1985 "Bordeaux" appeared, in 1987 "The Wine of the Rhone Valley and Provence" and in 1990 "Burgundy".
+In his most active time, Parker regularly tasted over 100 wines a day, which was later reduced by the expansion of his team.
+Between 1978 and 2010, the team tasted a total of around 300,000 wines.
+Only around 160 of them received the highest rating with 100 points.
+It is a phenomenon that well-rated wines rise significantly in price immediately after the rating is announced.

-His critics chalk him up for his low-acid, fruity wines ( fruit bombs ) or wines with high alcohol content and pronounced tannins prefer.
+His critics chalk him that he low-acid, fruity wines ( fruit bombs ) or wines with high alcohol content and pronounced tannins prefer.
 Parker himself denies this.
-In any case, this led to many wineries changing their techniques in the vineyard and cellar to the "Parker style".
+In any case, this led to quite a few wineries changing their techniques in the vineyard and cellar to the "Parker style".
 This phenomenon is called parkerizing designated.
-Parker's reviews are therefore not undisputed, but it is fact that he has positively influenced the wine world.
-The 2004 documentary "Mondovino" by American filmmaker Jonathan Nossiter shows the effects of the globalization, In it Robert Parker and his friend advisor Michel Rolland (* 1947) as the diabolical protagonists of a worldwide Weinuniformierung ( Coca-Cola wines ), which in the opinion of experts is not justified.
+Parker's reviews are not without controversy, but it is a fact that he has had a positive impact on the wine world.
+The documentary "Mondovino" by American filmmaker Jonathan Nossiter, shown in 2004, shows the effects of globalization, In it, Robert Parker and his friend Michel, friends of his Rolland (* 1947) as diabolical protagonists of a worldwide wine uniform ( Coca-Cola wines ), which is not justified by experts.

-Of course, he has not been able to taste the innumerable wines personally for many years alone, but uses the help of employees who are responsible for specific countries or regions.
-Of course, there are often personnel changes.
+Of course, for many years he has not been able to personally taste the myriad of wines evaluated, but instead uses the help of employees who are responsible for certain countries or regions.
+Naturally, there are often changes in personnel.
 At the end of 2014, the crew consisted of Jeb Dunnuck, Luis Gutierrez, Monica Larner, Neal Martin, Lisa Perrotti-Brown, Stephan Reinhardt, David Schildknecht and Mark Squires.
-Parker himself has reserved himself for Bordeaux and Northern California.
-Previously active for Parker were, inter alia, Antonio Galloni, Jay Miller, Daniel Thomases and Pierre Rovani.
+Parker reserved himself for Bordeaux and Northern California.
+Antonio previously worked for Parker Galloni, Jay Miller, Daniel Thomases and Pierre Rovani.